University accommodation room offer terms and conditions

 3. Lost keys and access cards

 The loss of keys or temporary cards should be reported immediately to the Accommodation Centre.
-Each replacement key or temporary card costs £25.
+Each replacement key costs £18 or temporary cards cost £4.

 The charge will be raised on to the student account, and will be payable after 72 hours.